MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-reverse-journal-posting.md

 3. On the **Reverse Transaction Entries** page, select the relevant entry, and then choose the **Reverse** action.
 4. Choose the **Yes** button on the confirmation message.

+> [!NOTE]
+> You cannot reverse entries that have been posted with information from a job, or which have realised gains and losses within the same transaction.

 ## <a name="to-post-a-negative-entry"></a>To post a negative entry
 You can use the **Correction** field to post a negative debit instead of a credit, or to post a negative credit instead of a debit on an account.
 To meet legal requirements, this field is visible by default in all journals.
 The **Debit Amount** and **Credit Amount** fields include both the original entry, and the corrected entry.
 These fields have no effect on the account balance.